ebbertd/-clusteranalyse-nutzungsangaben-daten-/README.md

 ## Available files

 The folder *data* contains the anonymized data sets per term.
 In the winter term 2016/17 the questionnaire was only administered in German.
 In the summer term 2017 and the winter term 2017/18 the questionnaire was administerd in German and English.
 The data was gathered using EvaSys and the original file format was *.sav*, after anonymizing the data is now provided as *.csv* files.
 Additionally, the column labels are provided as a *.csv* file.
 The folder *questionnaires* contains PDFs of the questionaires used per term.
-The folder *R* contains the R script used to anonymize the data as well as the R script used to generate the codebooks.
+The folder *R* contains the R script used to anonymize the data.

 ## Removed data